theSamPadilla/keyman-tools/README.md

 Then, in `.env`, replace:
 - `PROJECT_ID` with your Google Cloud Project ID
 - `KEY_DIRECTORY_PATH` with the path to the directory containing your validator keystores.
-    Note that every `.json` file in this directory will be uploaded to Secret Manager.
-Make sure to only have the keys you want to upload in this directory.
+    **Note that every `.json` file in this directory will be uploaded to Secret Manager.
+Move your `deposit-data.json` file outside of this directory, or it will cause errors with the tool.**
 - `GOOGLE_APPLICATION_CREDENTIALS` with the path to the ADC file created preciously=.
 - `OUTPUT_DIRECTORY` with the path to the directory where you want the output files to be written.